 Opportunity to Order Validation in CRM – When Is a Deal Really Closed-Won?

-They are open platforms that can be augmented with additional Quote-to-Cash (QTC or Q2C) functionality such as quoting, order management, service management, billing and others.
+Modern CRMs like Salesforce and Microsoft Dynamics go far beyond traditional sales management, offering features beyond account, opportunity, and contact tracking.
+They are open platforms that can be enhanced with additional Quote-to-Cash (QTC or Q2C) functionalities, including quoting, order management, service management, customer portals, billing, and more.

-Integrating quoting and order management in a single system makes a lot of sense because information required to create an order is available on opportunity/quote and order creation can be fully automated to save time and prevent errors.
+Integrating quoting and order management into a single system is highly beneficial because the information needed to create an order is already available in the opportunity or quote.
+This integration enables full automation of order creation, saving time and reducing errors.

-- Sales reps want to close opportunities as quickly as possible (better funnel reporting, quicker commissions) and fix issues later if need be
+- Sales Representatives: They aim to close opportunities as quickly as possible for better funnel reporting and faster commissions, even if issues need to be resolved later.

-- Delivery teams want to have a complete order (all forms, signatures, data points, etc.) to shorten processing times and avoid going back to sales for missing information.
+- Order and Delivery Teams: They prefer having complete orders (including all forms, signatures, and data points) to minimize processing delays and avoid returning to sales for missing information.

-The validation can be performed on the opportunity level (before closing) or on the order level (as the first step in order processing).
+Validation can occur at the opportunity level (before marking it as closed-won) or at the order level (as the first step in order processing).
+Both approaches are detailed in the following sections.

 Opportunity-level validation is applicable when all checks can be performed before an opportunity is closed-won, and the resulting order can be assumed to be correct.
 Opportunity-level validation can be implemented as follows: